 Ulcerative colitis is an Inflammatory Bowel Disease (IBD), the general name for diseases that cause inflammation in the small intestine and colon.

-The Specific Carbohydrate Diet (SCD) is a strict grain-free, lactose-free, and sucrose-free dietary regimen intended for those suffering from Crohn's Disease, Ulcerative Colitis, Celiac Disease, IBD, and IBS.
+The Specific Carbohydrate Diet (SCD) is a strict grain-free, lactose-free, and sucrose-free diet intended for those suffering from Crohn's Disease, Ulcerative Colitis, Celiac Disease, IBD, and IBS.

 Of all dietary components, carbohydrates have the greatest influence on intestinal microbes (yeast and bacteria) which are believed to be involved in intestinal disorders.
 Most intestinal microbes require carbohydrates for energy.
 The SCD works by severely limiting the availability of carbohydrates to intestinal microbes.
-When carbohydrates are not digested, they are not absorbed.
-They remain in the intestinal tract, thus encouraging microbes to multiply by providing food for them.
+When you eat carbohydrates which aren't digested, they aren't absorbed and they remain in the intestinal tract, encouraging microbes to multiply by providing food for them.
 This can lead to the formation of acids and toxins which can injure the small intestine.
 Once bacteria multiply within the small intestine, they can destroy the enzymes on the intestinal cell surface, preventing carbohydrate digestion and absorption.
 At this point, production of excessive mucus may be triggered as the intestinal tract attempts to "lubricate" itself against the irritation caused by the toxins, acids, and the presence of incompletely digested and unabsorbed carbohydrates.